Table of contents1. All aspects of isup storage.

 - On a rack

 The rack will hold your board securely in place without damaging its appearance or design.
-If the paddleboard rack runs along the entire length of your paddleboard, be sure to place your paddleboard face down on the rack to prevent damage to its hull.
+If the paddleboard rack runs along the entire length of your stand up paddle board, be sure to place your paddleboard face down on the rack to prevent damage to its hull.

 Hang the paddle board from a SUP shelf on the ceiling, or hang it from the ceiling of your garage as well.
 However, this method of paddleboard storage means that you will have slightly less convenient access to the paddleboard when you want to take it out for a paddle.
 Also, be sure to hang the paddleboard securely to reduce the risk of dropping it.